paulcockrell/tagc-website/src/pages/index.md

 ---
 templateKey: index-page
+title: >-
-title: Formed in the spring of 2000 by a group of like minded people who required a safe, secure and reliable place to shoot at static targets.
+  Formed in the spring of 2000 by a group of like minded people who required a safe, secure and reliable place to shoot at static targets.
 image: /img/hft-jumbotron.jpg
 heading: Great coffee with a conscience!
 subheading: Support sustainable farming while enjoying a cup
 notifications:
-  - type: info
-    text: >
+  - text: >
       Tayside Air Gun Club has a new website!
 We hope you find the new site easy to navigate and find the information you are looking for.
 We try to keep this site up to date with our club events and items for sale.
-  - type: primary
+    type: info
-    text: >
+  - text: >
       The course will be closed for a week from Monday 30 September until after the HFT competition on Sunday 6 October.
 This is to allow the course to redesigned and set out.
 Help is needed during this time, see the email from Alan Hume
+    type: primary
 mainpitch:
   title: Why Kaldi
   description: >